top of page

 GLP-1 Medications

-• Without insurance: ~$12,000–$16,000 per year
+• ~$12,000–$16,000 per year without insurance

 Bariatric Surgery

-• May require out-of-pocket costs for follow-ups and supplements
+• Additional costs for supplements and follow-ups

 Safety Considerations